nomeata/incredible/README.md

 If Travis thinks the build succeeds, it uses the deploy script in `deploy-gh-pages.sh` to push all files required to run the project to
-<http://nomeata.github.io/incredible/>.
+<http://nomeata.github.io/incredible-demo/>.
 As this is a [Github
-Pages](http://pages.github.com/) page, this means that it pushes the files to the `gh-pages` branch of the repository.
-You can ignore that branch otherwise.
+Pages](http://pages.github.com/) page, this means that the sources are always the contents of the `gh-pages` branch of the `incredible-demo` repository, which is otherwise unused.

 ## Contact